 Drew Linehan's work has always existed fluidly between genres.
 As a member of Hausu's punk-inspired electronica trio Repeater, he found himself writing this idiosyncratic electronic pop music that never fit into the group's boundaries; ranging from giant 80s-inspired synth pop monoliths to hip-hop beats rattling with hi-hats, Kaytranada-esque house-infused funk, and futuristic R&B with heavily distorted and manipulated vocals.
 Automatic Blue became a home for this new work.

-In 2018, this material saw its first outing; his debut album Baby showcasing his range on what he calls an album about apathy, sick thoughts, repetition, not being a "morning person", changing for the worse, wanting to change for the better, not changing at all, and then sometimes thinking maybe you will change for the better."
+In 2018, this material saw its first outing; his debut collection of tracks Baby showcasing his range on what he calls an album about apathy, sick thoughts, repetition, not being a "morning person", changing for the worse, wanting to change for the better, not changing at all, and then sometimes thinking maybe you will change for the better."

-This deeply personal first deep dive was quickly followed by one-off single Happy House which combined these elements with sharp focus in a five-minute space odyssey featuring with the art direction of Tadhg, acting as a prelude to his upcoming release, Junk.
+This deeply personal first deep dive was quickly followed by one-off single Happy House which combined these elements with sharp focus in a five-minute space odyssey featuring with the art direction of Tadhg, acting as a prelude to a second era of releases for 2019.

-On Junk, Automatic Blue stretches his muscles as a producer, collaborating with a diverse array of musicians including techno producers, vocalists (including Ghostking is Dead, Arthur Valentine and Repeater bandmate Mothra), session players and a series of remix artists including lo-fi prodigy Jar Jar Jr and acclaimed local rapper Outsider YP.
+In 2019, Automatic Blue stretches his muscles as a producer, collaborating with a diverse array of musicians including techno producers, vocalists (including Ghostking is Dead, Arthur Valentine and Repeater bandmate Mothra), session players and a series of remix artists including lo-fi prodigy Jar Jar Jr and bedroom rap star Alex Gough.